-The committee reviews program unit renewals prior to the final International Meeting of the unit's expiration (e.g., September 2018 for a unit ending its term after the 2018 International Meeting).
+The committee reviews program unit renewals prior to the final Annual Meeting of the unit's expiration (e.g., September 2018 for a unit ending its term after the 2018 Annual Meeting).
 The committee receives proposals by September 1 and reviews all proposals and remits feedback to proposers before November 1.
-New program unit proposals are reviewed at this time also.
+New program unit proposals are reviewed in the spring of the year in which they are intended to begin.
+The committee receives proposals by February 1 and reviews all proposals and remits feedback to proposers by March 1.